Our nation’s special education law, the Individuals with Disabilities Education Act (IDEA) defines emotional disturbance as…

 Treatment for psychotic disorders will differ from person to person, depending on the specific disorder involved.
 Most are treated with a combination of medications and psychotherapy (a type of counseling)

-Strategies for teaching students with behavioral disorders
+General Strategies for teaching students with behavioral disorders

 The most common challenges of teaching students with behavioral disorders have to do with classroom management.
 Three important ideas discussed there, however, also deserve special emphasis here: (1) identifying circumstances that trigger inappropriate behaviors, (2) teaching of interpersonal skills explicitly, and (3) disciplining a student fairly.